-This plant actually operates with 30 wt% potassium carbonate and 2.5 wt% DEA and the performance parameters predicted by the ProTreat® simulator were very close to measured data without the need for any adjustment or manipulation of any parameters to achieve agreement between simulation and measurement.
+This plant actually operates with 30 wt% potassium carbonate and 2.5 wt% DEA and the ProTreat® simulator predicted performance parameters very close to measured data without the need for any adjustment or manipulation of any parameters to achieve agreement between simulation and measurement.
 In other words, the simulation is fully predictive without adjustable parameters.
 The same unit was simulated without DEA, all other parameters being identical between the two cases.
 The effect of DEA on overall performance of both absorber and regenerator is summarized in Table 2.
-Obviously, using 2.5 wt% DEA provides a very satisfactory synthesis gas.
+Using 2.5 wt% DEA provides a very satisfactory synthesis gas.

-Non-promoted Hot Pot leaves enough additional CO_2 in the treated gas to result in roughly a 7.4 MTPD loss in ammonia production.
+Non-promoted Hot Pot leaves enough additional $CO_2$ in the treated gas to result in roughly a 7.4 MTPD loss in ammonia production.
 At the notional value of USD 300 per metric ton, this lost production is worth about USD 2,220 daily in unrealized revenue.
-However, hydrogen makeup and energy are additional costs and, when these are factored in, the cost of the additional CO_2 slip is really about USD 7,800 per day for this size plant.
+However, hydrogen makeup and energy are additional costs and, when these are factored in, the cost of the additional $CO_2$ slip is really about USD 7,800 per day for this size plant.
 The question is what is happening in the columns to produce these not insubstantial differences.